Contractor Resumes for Overseas Jobs

 Providing a wealth of benefits and opportunities for veterans having trouble finding their career niche as civilians, overseas contractor jobs offer a great way for veterans to put their skills and military acumen to excellent use.

-In fact, military overseas contractor jobs may serve as a kind of bridge for veterans transitioning from the military to the civilian workplace.
+In fact, overseas contractor jobs for veterans may serve as a kind of bridge for veterans transitioning from the military to the civilian workplace.

 By initially working overseas after leaving the military, veterans can enhance their resume with non-military examples of adapting and succeeding in a civilian setting.
 Another reason that veterans should consider overseas contractor jobs involves the financial rewards.
 It’s not uncommon to earn more than $80,000 a year working overseas, and a large portion of your income is exempted from federal taxes if you live outside the U.S. for most of the year.